© 2026 Wellness Project™

 Guide · Integrations

-Analyze Your Withings Weight and Blood Pressure Data With AI
+Analyze Your Withings Weight and Sleep Data With AI

-Analyzing Withings data with AI means connecting your scale or blood pressure monitor to Wellness Project, then asking Claude or ChatGPT plain-language questions about your weight trend, body composition, and blood pressure readings and getting answers built from your actual logged history, not a generic explainer.
+Analyzing Withings data with AI means connecting your scale, watch, or sleep mat natively to Wellness Project, then asking Claude or ChatGPT plain-language questions about your weight trend, body composition, and sleep and getting answers built from your actual logged history, not a generic explainer.
 This page walks through what Withings data becomes visible to AI, the exact kind of prompts that work, and the answers you should expect back.
 It pairs with the connect guide for the setup step and the full device list for everything else Wellness Project can read alongside it.

 Evelyn Cross, AI longevity advisorReviewed by Evelyn Cross · AI longevity advisor